zahur76/MilestoneProject_2/README.md

 * attention to detail
 * finding similarities and differences in objects

-2. User goal: *be able to navigate through the site with minimal difficulty to start playing the game with ease.*</br>
+2. User goal: *be able to navigate through the site with minimal difficulty inorder to play the game.*</br>
 The site design used straight forward user friendly step-by-step guides to help assist the player navigate the options with ease.
 This was further achieved by the use of hide/show jquery methods which manipulated modals and text changes.
 For example once the user selected "click here to play' the grid system would appear together with a